Percy Jackson: An Age Gone By

 Artemis stood there for a while longer, before she took one last glance at the sky.
 He always loved the moon and stars, just observing them alone, he had said.
 The presence of the moon comforted his long and difficult nights.
 Artemis allowed that thought to pool inside of her.
 The moon, already shining bright, took on an extra amount of glow.

 For many miles of walking, Artemis failed to even fathom the subject and how to begin such a tale.
 She was in such deep thought that too late she realized that in ten more paces, the hunter sentry would be able to see her approach.
 There was no use hiding in from the hunters any longer.
-She walked forward, sensing her hunter up ahead, the clustered tents just visible through extensive undergrowth and tree trucks.
+She walked forward, sensing her hunters around the cluster of tents just visible beyond the treeline

 Angelina quickly realized who she had drawn her bow on, and relaxed.
 "I am sorry My Lady, there was a hellhound earlier.
 Didn't check this time."
 The girl smiled ruefully.